openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 <img align="right" src="./doc/bmw-connected.png" width="150" height="150"/>

 The binding provides a connection between [BMW's ConnectedDrive Portal](https://www.bmw-connecteddrive.com/country-region-select/country-region-selection.html) and openHAB.
-AllvVehicles connected to an account will be detected by the discovery with the correct type
+All vehicles connected to an account will be detected by the discovery with the correct type

 * Conventional Fuel Vehicle
 * Plugin-Hybrid Electrical Vehicle